ga4gh-rnaseq/schema/rnaget.md

 12003-L1	12003-human-liver-4	12.4	15.6
 ```

 A Loom format file will have a 32-bit `float` matrix for the signal values with coordinates on the column axis and samples on the row axis.
-Associated metadata can be stored as row and column attributes as described by loom specification.
+Associated metadata can be stored as row and column attributes as described by the loom specification.

 ##### Default encoding
 Unless negotiated with the client and allowed by the server, the default encoding for this method is: